FortinLab/statMatrixNeuralAnalysis/README.md

 # List of Required Functions/Toolboxes
 ************************************************************************
 ---Plexon Offline Files SDK---
 Toolbox created by Plexon to analyze .plx files in Matlab.
+Link [here] (https://plexon.com/wp-content/uploads/2017/08/OmniPlex-and-MAP-Offline-SDK-Bundle_0.zip)

 ---SummarizePLXabbr_BOS.m---
 Used when extracting behavioral data from original .plx session files, specifically tailored for use with the .plx files recorded by NJF in Boston.
 It will not work with files recorded at UCI as the event names used to identify trial boundaries are different.
+Included.

 ---SummarizePLXabbr.m---
 Used to extract behavioral data from original .plx session files, specifically tailored for use with .plx files recorded at UCI.
 It will not work on files recorded at Boston as the event names used to identify trial boundaries are different.
+Included.

 ---PhaseFreqDetectAbbr.m---
 Used for bandpass filtering and hilbert transformation of the LFP data.
+Included.